Bob Kamps

 In the summer of 1960, Kamps and Dave Rearick received permission from the National Park Service to attempt to scale the famous Diamond on 14255 ft Longs Peak near Estes Park, Colorado.
 There were existing routes to the side of the massive, slightly overhanging wall, but none up the center.
 Their successful ascent took over two days, and involved both aid climbing and free climbing.
 After descending the two climbers were given a parade through Estes Park, and the feat was reported in newspapers throughout the US and in Time magazine.

-Kamps and Powell made the first free ascent of a route called Chingadera on Tahquitz Rock in California in 1967.
+Kamps and Powell made the first free ascent of a route called Chingadera on Tahquitz Rock in California in February 1967.
 Kamps's placement of a critical protective bolt while on lead, using a manual twist drill, earned him the admiration of later generations of climbers, who have found even clipping onto the bolt is difficult.
 The climb was an early 5.11.
 That same year, Kamps and Higgins - both highly proficient on slabs and faces with tiny holds - climbed Lucky Streaks on Fairview Dome in Tuolumne Meadows, (Hard 5.10).

 The granite Needles of the Black Hills of South Dakota – slim spires ranging from twenty to well over a hundred feet in height – were a favorite summer playground for Kamps.
 Steep and adorned with crystalline nubbins, frequently the rock requires the sort of face-climbing of which Kamps was a master.
 His many first ascents include Sore Thumb (5.9 - 1965) and Freak's Fright (5.10 – 1967).
 In 1971 the American Alpine Club published his Climber's Guide to the Needles in the Black Hills of South Dakota that was based on the earlier work of Jan and Herb Conn.
 In turn it became the basis of Paul Piana's Touch the Sky.